-Commonwealth of Virginia law states that all occupants must evacuate a building in which an alarm sounds.
+All occupants must evacuate a building in which an alarm sounds.
 Students who fail to evacuate appropriately are subject to fines and/or disciplinary action.
-There are maps posted at the beginning of each semester in all residential areas that indicate the designated evacuation route for that area.
-Please contact Residence Life on Call or a Resident Assistant with any questions about evacuation procedures.
-Fire evacuation maps with locations for each residence hall are located in the buildings.
+Maps are posted in all residential areas that indicate the designated evacuation route for that area.
+Please contact Residence Life Office or a Resident Assistant with any questions about evacuation procedures.